Wehda23/ps5-store/Frontend/README.md

 This is a directory that contains the project for play station 5 store frontend, The projects in this directory are:

 1. store (Store website).
+2. admin_login (React application for staff or managment to obtain their JWT tokens from.)
-2. staff (Dashboard for staff members).
+3. staff (Dashboard for staff members).
-3. admin (Dashboards for admin authority managers/members).
+4. managment (Dashboards for admin authority managers/members).

 # Install Project

 First before you start working on any project for instance `staff`

 CD into the directory